-Potatoes, green peppers, and ham make this croissant breakfast ring quite hearty and tasty!
+Potatoes, green peppers, and ham make this Croissant Breakfast Ring quite hearty and tasty!
+It’s the brunch take on a classic Denver Breakfast Skillet!

 Am I right?